Feliks Kryski: Biography

 Kryski was a Polish nobleman of the line of Mazovian dukes that first came to power in 1429.
 He was born in 1562 in Drobin, the son of Stanislav Kryski and Margaret Uchanska and brother to Wojciech Kryski.

 Kryski was a speaker in the sejms of 1603 and 1607.
 He was an ardent supporter of King Sigismund III, supporting him in his clashes with Jan Zamoyski's party.
 Kryski was a close associate of Grand Marshal of the Crown, Zygmunt Myszkowski and through these connections he became one of the closest advisers of Sigismund III.
 He held the title of Wojski of Zakroczym.

 During the Zebrzydowski Rebellion he stood faithfully by the monarch.
 His polemical writing Deklaracja pana wojewody krakowskiego refuted allegations by rebels.
 In 1609 he became the Deputy Chancellor of the Crown.
 He prepared an expedition to Russia, organizing pro-war propaganda.
-He has published several letters including the Diskurs słusznej wojny z Moskwą, rationes pro et contra.
+He published several letters including the Diskurs słusznej wojny z Moskwą, rationes pro et contra.
 He accompanied the king in the expedition to Moscow in 1610.
-On the Russian border he made a speech in which he congratulated the Polish kings successful entry to Russia.
+On the Russian border he made a speech in which he congratulated the Polish king's successful entry to Russia.

 He was an uncompromising advocate of the annexation of Russia.
 In 1611 he organized a solemn homage to Sigismund III captured the tsar Vasily Shuiski and his family.
 In 1612 he accompanied the king in his siege of Moscow.
 In 1613 he became the Grand Chancellor of the Crown.
 His predecessor was Jan Zbigniew Ossoliński and upon Kryski's death his successor was Stanisław Białłozor.